Welcome to today's edition of the Rush 24-7 podcast.

 He's got some associations with people that are pretty questionable.

-But all that's swept aside, all of that is ignored because of the momentous racial achievement.
+All of that is ignored because of the momentous racial achievement.

 I don't think we have, at least that is as it has been defined in the past.

-We have broken familyism, we have single momism.
+We have single momism.

 We have a bunch of isms that are genuine and real.

-But racism said to be the root of all these is not.
+But racism, said to be the root of all these, is not.

 If we were as racist as the left wants to portray us, there wouldn't be the phenomenon known as Oprah Winfrey.